 - Help confirm commitment to our Mission

-The Admissions Committee may make any of the following recommendations: accept, deny or waitlist.
+The Admissions Committee may make any of the following recommendations: accept, deny, or waitlist.
 Because we operate on a rolling admissions cycle, interview candidates will be notified of their acceptance or rejection generally within a few weeks.

-- Those accepted prior to October 15 will have until November 15
+- Those accepted prior to November 15 will have until December 14.

-- Those accepted between October 15 and January 14 will have 30 days
+- Those accepted between November 15 and January 14 will have 30 days.

-- Those accepted between January 15 and May 14 will have 14 days
+- Those accepted between January 15 and May 14 will have 14 days.

-- Those accepted after May 15 may be asked for an immediate deposit
+- Those accepted after May 15 may be asked for an immediate deposit (24 hours).